hemilpanchiwala/2048-AI-Solver/README.md

 - Board.java
    - This class contains the code for the moving the pieces, calculating the score of the player, knowing the game status after taking actions, etc.
 - Game.java
-   - This class contains the code for playing the game and knowing the accuracy of the AI Solver by playing it for specific times.
+   - This class contains the code for playing the game and knowing the win-rate of the AI Solver by playing it for specific times.
 - Solver.java
    - This class contains the main logic for solving the game.
 It contains the methods determining the best possible move at any specific state of the game.
 - Direction.java